 - 1) Movie mode processing

-- This is very data intensive, so we are skipping it for the workshop.
+- This is very data and GPU intensive, so we are skipping it for the workshop.
 The relevant programs are:

-- e2ddd movie.py and e2ddd particles.py
+- e2ddd_movie.py and e2ddd_particles.py

 - 2) Particle picking

 - There is (or will be) a separate tutorial on the website covering the new particle picking program, including the neural network-based picker.
+Again, this works best with a GPU, and takes more time than we have in this setting.

-- 3) Subtomogram averaging
+- 3) Tomography

-- · A big topic, which really needs its own workshop
+- A big topic.
+There is a separate tutorial for this at http://eman2.org

 - 4) Detailed Command-line usage

 - · I will mention this as I can during the presentations

 - 5) EMAN with Python

-- A fun topic, but not for the whole audience.
-We have some decent recordings covering this online.
+- We have some decent recordings covering this online, there are also a few mini-tutorials on the Wiki.
 Please feel free to email the mailing list/google group any time for help.
+We cover this briefly in some of the workshops.